Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 Depending on the size of the cappuccino you're making, you can use one or two shots of espresso.

-Then, you steam your milk, usually whole or two percent milk, and add it into your mug on top of your espresso.
+Then, you steam your milk, usually whole or two percent milk, and add it to your mug on top of your espresso.

 How do cappuccinos differ from other espresso drinks?